Writing

 By analyzing a character’s traits, readers can see how the character affects the story’s growth.
 Viewers can see how they mirror the larger themes and conflicts at play by looking at how characters change, what drives them, and their conflicts with themselves.
 A well-developed character is more than words on a page; they show people’s complexity.

 The plot structure of a piece of writing is like its road plan.
-From the exposition, which presents the setting and characters, to the rising action, which builds tension, to the climax, where conflicts come to a head, to the resolution, which ties up loose ends, the plot structure determines the ups and downs of the story.
-Urban Book Publishers can help you in creating Plot Structure.
+From the exposition, which presents the setting and characters, to the rising action, which builds tension, to the climax, where conflicts come to a head, to the resolution, which ties up loose ends, the plot structure determines the ups and downs of the story. book publishers new york can help you in creating Plot Structure.

 You can see how the author chose to do things by examining how the story is put together.
 The reader’s emotions are affected by how the story unfolds, where the key moments happen, and how the story ends.
 A well-written plot keeps readers on the edge of their seats, and knowing how it works can help them figure out what the author is trying to do.